CPAs answer a host of tax questions every day about tax returns, deductions, personal finances, and more. Here are some of those FAQs and the answers.

 Before the tax reform in 2018, you may have wondered whether you should itemize your deductions or simply claim the standard deduction.
 That decision got a lot easier after the 2017 Tax Cuts and Jobs Act passed.
 You typically don't itemize if the standard deduction saves you more on your tax bill.

 The standard deduction nearly doubled from 2017 to 2018, making it harder to justify itemizing your deductions.
 In 2023, the standard deduction comes to $13,850 for single taxpayers and $27,700 for married taxpayers filing jointly.
 Even so, you should calculate your itemized deductions and compare them to the standard deduction each year to get the most out of the tax savings available to you.

 7. How can I stay up to date with tax laws and changes?

-Tax years 2020 and 2021 were anything but quiet in terms of tax law changes.
+2023 was anything but quiet in terms of tax law changes.
 You might feel challenged to keep up with the flurry of updates, but you shouldn’t worry.
 TurboTax has the pulse on the latest changes to tax laws each year and will keep tax tips updated for new tax year so you can feel confident in filing.